Leadership

 Why Should You Invest in Happiness?

-Happy humans are less likely to get sick, they live longer, they’re more resilient, they have more fulfilling relationships, and they’re more generous.
-Happy humans are also more creative, work harder, and make more money.
-If the humans you have working for and with you are happy, you’re going to reap the benefits too.
+Happy employees are "less likely to get sick, they live longer, they're more resilient, they have more fulfilling relationships, and they're more generous."
+Additionally, they demonstrate increased creativity and productivity.

 Where Does Happiness Come From?